 17. GENERAL FUND - The general fund of the Association shall be lodged at clearing banks or their subsidiaries of the Committees choosing and cheques shall be signed by the Treasurer and counter signed by either the Chairman or the General Secretary.

 18. GVA PLAYER FUND – The individual registration fee was initially introduced to create a GVA player fund, forming a cash pool that teams could apply for if they are playing out of the Island.
-All money received in respect of ‘player registration’ is to be accounted for separately and the allocation will be decided annually.
+All money received in respect of ‘player registration’ is to be accounted for separately and the allocation will be decided at the discretion of the Committee.

 19. ANNUAL GENERAL MEETING –